Mount Everest: Extreme sports

 Mount Everest has been host to other winter sports and adventuring besides mountaineering, including snowboarding, skiing, paragliding, and BASE jumping.

 Yuichiro Miura became the first man to ski down Everest in the 1970s.
 He descended nearly 4200 ft from the South Col before falling with extreme injuries.
 Stefan Gatt and Marco Siffredi snowboarded Mount Everest in 2001.
 Other Everest skiers include Davo Karničar of Slovenia, who completed a top to South Base Camp descent in 2000, Hans Kammerlander of Italy in 1996 on the north side, and Kit DesLauriers of the United States in 2006.
 Marco Siffredi died in 2002 on his second snow-boarding expedition.
+In 2025, Andrzej Bargiel completed the first descent by ski without supplemental oxygen.

 Various types of gliding descents have slowly become more popular, and are noted for their rapid descents to lower camps.
 In 1986 Steve McKinney led an expedition to Mount Everest.
 Frenchman Jean-Marc Boivin made the first paraglider descent of Everest in September 1988, descending in minutes from the Southeast Ridge to a lower camp.
-In 2011, two Nepalis made a gliding descent from the Everest summit down 16400 ft in 45 minutes.
+In 2011, Nepalis Sano Babu Sunuwar and Lakpa Tsheri Sherpa made a gliding descent from the Everest summit down 16400 ft in 45 minutes.